What can you do with a law degree?

 Attorneys with expertise in admiralty and maritime law address legal disputes that involve boats, ships and other water vessels, and they may also get involved with litigation relating to offshore drilling.
 The cases that these lawyers handle often involve disasters, crashes or environmental contamination, and they sometimes tackle class-action lawsuits.

 Experts in antitrust law understand the nuances of government rules that are designed to prevent unfair business practices that might reduce competition, artificially raise prices and hurt consumers.
 These attorneys may represent corporations or work as public servants, and they typically provide advice to companies on how to abide by antitrust rules.
 Government antitrust lawyers often have enforcement powers, meaning that they can investigate possible legal violations and impose penalties on wrongdoers.
-Some antitrust lawyers specialize in litigation work, and a few of these attorneys handle criminal cases – instances where alleged antitrust lawbreaking is so severe that it warrants criminal charges.
+Some antitrust lawyers specialize in litigation work, and some of these attorneys handle criminal cases — instances where alleged antitrust lawbreaking is so severe that it warrants criminal charges.

 This type of attorney represents individuals whose trial court decision has been appealed.
 Prospective law students interested in appellate practice should look for law schools with faculty members who have experience in this field and strong legal writing courses, according to appellate attorneys.